Industry Round-Up Blog: Tackling the latest on the new insurance and bonds exhibit, digitization, and sustainable projects exhibit

 Kenneth W. Cobleigh, Esq., Managing Director, and Counsel of AIA Contract Documents called the new Insurance and Bonds Exhibit as the “single most significant 2017 revision.”

 Cobleigh expounded in his NASBP Feature: 2017 AIA Contract Documents: Selected Key Changes:

 The requirement helps ensure that the project insurance policies and bonds are backed by companies that are adequately capitalized and that the parties will be protected.

-Most of the insurance and bonds requirements written in A201-2007’s Article 11 is now present in the Insurance and Bonds Exhibit, and Article 11 (which still covers insurance and bonds provisions) itself has been revised in the 2017 edition.
+Most of the insurance and bond requirements written in A201-2007’s Article 11 are now present in the Insurance and Bonds Exhibit, and Article 11 (which still covers insurance and bonds provisions) itself has been revised in the 2017 edition.

 The previous 2007 version mandated insurers to notify project owners 30 days before coverage cancellations.
 Drafted for 2017, Article 11 now delineates the duties between the owner and the contractor to provide notice of such lapses.